 David Fischer’s professional background in the arts began as a professional theater artist in 1977.
-His degrees in theater and film (BA, MFA) and his career path have allowed him to become deeply invested in the arts through theatre production, performing arts presenting, arts management, fundraising, advocacy, teaching, and urban design.
-He has worked as Producing Artistic Director for Tacoma Little Theatre, Executive Director of the Pierce County Arts Commission, Deputy Executive Director of Tacoma Arts Live, and prior to returning to Tacoma, as Executive Director of The Wells Fargo Center for the Arts (formerly the Luther Burbank Center) in Santa Rosa, California.
-Fischer reorganized the non-profit, Wells Fargo Center, including its staff, fundraising, capital investment, endowment growth, Board and volunteer achievement, and programmatic impact on the community resulting in annual operational revenue growth of 125% and an improvement to the balance sheet of $14 million in 5-1/2 years.
+His degrees in theater and film (BA, MFA) as well as his Leadership Certificate from the Stanford Graduate School of Business, along with his work experience have allowed him to become deeply invested in the arts through theatre production, performing arts presenting, arts management, fundraising, advocacy, teaching, and urban design.
+He has worked as Producing Artistic Director for Tacoma Little Theatre, Executive Director of the Pierce County Arts Commission, Deputy Executive Director of Tacoma Arts Live, and prior to returning to Tacoma, as Executive Director of the Luther Burbank Center in Santa Rosa, California.
+Fischer reorganized that non-profit, including its staff, fundraising, capital investment, endowment growth, governance, and programmatic impact resulting in an improvement to the balance sheet of $14 million in 5-1/2 years.

-During the past seven years, serving as Executive Director of Tacoma’s non-profit performing arts center, Tacoma Arts Live, Fischer has transformed the organization to focus on strengthening the core infrastructure resulting in increased relevance and service to the community.
-During the period of the national recession, additional results have included:
+Since 2006, Mr. Fischer has served as Executive Director of Tacoma’s non-profit performing arts center, Tacoma Arts Live, Fischer has worked to transform the organization to focus on strengthening its service to the community as a whole, particularly in:

-- Growth and depth of impact in education, now serving 51,000 students and teachers in four counties – the largest, most in-depth program of its kind in the State of Washington;
+- Growth and depth of impact in education, now serving 50,000 students and teachers in four counties – the largest, most in-depth program of its kind in the State of Washington and a leader nationally;

-- Deep improvement in overall governance by increasing the Board’s leadership in strategic planning and financial impact – growing from an average annual Board impact of $2,200 to more than $17,000;
+- Deep improvement in overall governance by increasing the Board’s leadership in strategic planning and financial impact;

 - Elimination of long-term debt and significant increasing of reserves.

 From 1985 to 1990, Fischer worked as Studio Coordinator for the world renowned Urban Planner and Architect, Lawrence Halprin.
-During Fischer’s tenure, he supported Mr. Halprin in designing the Franklin Delano Roosevelt Memorial in Washington, DC, the Haas Promenade with the United Nations overlooking the Old City of Jerusalem, the master plan for the I.M.
-Pei Tower in Los Angeles, and the master plan for Alcatraz in San Francisco, among others.
+During Fischer’s tenure, he supported Mr. Halprin in his design work for the Franklin Delano Roosevelt Memorial in Washington, DC, the Haas Promenade with the United Nations overlooking the Old City of Jerusalem, the master plan for the I.M.
+Pei Tower in Los Angeles, and the master plan for Alcatraz in San Francisco, among other projects.

+In 2019, Fischer was honored by the Historical Society of Tacoma for historic preservation and by Tacoma’s Chamber of Commerce with the Art Popham award as a major catalyst for improvements to downtown Tacoma.
 In September of 2013, Fischer was awarded the Distinguished Service Award (last awarded in 1992) by the Western Arts Alliance for his work in advancing performing arts centers in the Western United States.
-Fischer currently serves on the Advisory Board for the UW Tacoma School of Interdisciplinary Arts and Sciences, is a founding member of CODA, the Western Arts Alliance Advisory Board, and is co-chair of the Cultural Access Washington, a state-wide organization lobbying to create a new arts, heritage and science agency to pool funding support from public tax sources.
+Fischer currently serves on the Advisory Board for the UW Tacoma School of Interdisciplinary Arts and Sciences, is a founding member of CODA - the Western Arts Alliance Advisory Board, and is immediate-past co-chair of Cultural Access Washington, a state-wide cultural advocacy organization supporting heritage and science agencies.